bcgov/renovate-config/README.md

 ## Purpose & Audience

-Mend Renovate is the recommended solution for secure, automated, and maintainable dependency management across the bcgov organization and beyond.
-This configuration is designed for:
+Mend Renovate is the recommended solution for secure, automated, and maintainable dependency management across bcgov and beyond.
+This configuration is for:
-- All teams and projects in the [bcgov](https://github.com/bcgov) organization
+- All bcgov teams and projects
-- Downstream repositories seeking consistent, organization-approved Renovate rules with minimal setup
+- Downstream repos seeking consistent, organization-approved Renovate rules
-- Any project that values supply chain security, grouped PRs, and clear update policies for JavaScript/TypeScript, Python, Java, GitHub Actions, and Docker
+- Any project that values supply chain security, grouped PRs, and clear update policies for JS/TS, Python, Java, GitHub Actions, and Docker

 **Why choose Mend Renovate and this configuration?**
-- **Security:** Proactively reduces your exposure to vulnerabilities in third-party code by keeping dependencies current and pinned where appropriate.
+- **Security:** Reduces your exposure to vulnerabilities by keeping dependencies current and pinned where appropriate.
-- **Reliability:** Ensures your software benefits from the latest bug fixes and performance improvements.
+- **Reliability:** Ensures your software benefits from the latest bug fixes and improvements.
-- **Compliance:** Helps your team meet organizational and industry requirements for patch management and supply chain security.
+- **Compliance:** Helps meet organizational and industry requirements for patch management and supply chain security.
-- **Developer Experience:** Minimizes technical debt, streamlines upgrades, and reduces the manual burden of dependency management.
+- **Developer Experience:** Minimizes technical debt and reduces the manual burden of dependency management.

-> **Adopting this configuration means your team is following bcgov best practices for dependency management, supply chain security, and automation.**
+> **Adopting this configuration means your team is following bcgov and NRIDS best practices for dependency management, supply chain security, and automation.**

-> **Ignoring dependency updates is one of the most common causes of security incidents, outages, and technical debt in modern software.
+> **Ignoring dependency updates is a leading cause of security incidents, outages, and technical debt.
 Proactive updates are the easiest way to protect your project, your users, and your organization.**

-Renovate automates the detection and updating of dependencies, saving your team time and reducing risk.
-By using this shared configuration, you benefit from expert-reviewed, organization-wide standards and ongoing improvements.
+Renovate automates dependency updates, saving your team time and reducing risk.
+This shared config is expert-reviewed and organization-wide.

 ## Quick Start & Usage

 1. **Enable Mend Renovate** for your repository:
-   - **BCGov organization:** Must [create a devops-requests issue](https://github.com/bcgov/devops-requests/issues/new?template=new_request_type.md) asking to join the Mend Renovate GitHub App.
+   - **BCGov:** [Create a devops-requests issue](https://github.com/bcgov/devops-requests/issues/new?template=new_request_type.md) to join the Mend Renovate GitHub App.
-   - **Other organizations:** Options may include opt-in by `renovate.json` or the [Mend Renovate GitHub App](https://github.com/apps/renovate).
+   - **Other orgs:** Options may include opt-in by `renovate.json` or the [Mend Renovate GitHub App](https://github.com/apps/renovate).
-2. **Add a `renovate.json` file** to the default branch of your repo with:
+2. **Add a `renovate.json` file** to your default branch:
    ```json
    {
      "extends": ["github>bcgov/renovate-config"]
    }
    ```
-3. **Commit and push.** Mend Renovate will scan your repo and open PRs for any outdated dependencies.
+3. **Commit and push.** Mend Renovate will scan your repo and open PRs for outdated dependencies.
 4. **To customize:** Add your own rules after the `extends` line in your `renovate.json`.

 - **Example PR:** [bcgov/quickstart-openshift#2340](https://github.com/bcgov/quickstart-openshift/pull/2340)
 - **Dependency Dashboard Example:** [bcgov/quickstart-openshift#1557](https://github.com/bcgov/quickstart-openshift/issues/1557)

-**What you get by default:**
+**By default, you get:**
-- Global pinning to SHAs/digests for maximum supply chain security
+- Global pinning to SHAs/digests for supply chain security
 - Grouped PRs by ecosystem (JS/TS, Python, Java, Actions, Docker, etc.)
-- Practical automerge for safe updates (minor, patch, linters, etc.)
+- Automerge for safe updates (minor, patch, linters, etc.)
 - Prerelease blocking (e.g., `-alpha`, `-beta`, `-rc`, etc.)
 - No immortal PRs (closed PRs are not recreated)
 - Dependency dashboard for tracking
 - Minimum release age (7 days) to avoid just-published breaking changes
-- Language/ecosystem-specific grouping (see File Overview below)
+- Language/ecosystem-specific grouping (see File Overview)
 - GitHub Actions pinning policy: actions/github orgs unpinned, all others pinned

-For more details, see the [File Overview](#file-overview) and config files.
+For more, see the [File Overview](#file-overview) and config files.

 > **Note:** Regular dependency updates are a bcgov and NRIDS best practice, and may be required for compliance or audit readiness.

 ## FAQ / Troubleshooting

 **Q: What if a dependency update breaks my build?**
-- The best practice is to adapt your code or configuration to support updated dependencies.
-Ignore only as a temporary measure, and plan to address breaking changes promptly to avoid technical debt.
+- Best practice: adapt your code/config to support updated dependencies.
+Ignore only as a temporary measure, and address breaking changes promptly to avoid technical debt.

 **Q: How do I ignore or pin a specific dependency?**
 - Add a custom rule in your repo’s `renovate.json` or open an issue for help.

 **Q: How do I customize the shared config for my project?**
-- You can override or extend the shared config by adding custom rules to your repo’s `renovate.json` after the `extends` line.
-See the [Renovate docs](https://docs.renovatebot.com/configuration-options/) for more details, or see [CONTRIBUTING.md](CONTRIBUTING.md).
+- Add custom rules to your `renovate.json` after the `extends` line.
+See the [Renovate docs](https://docs.renovatebot.com/configuration-options/) or [CONTRIBUTING.md](CONTRIBUTING.md).

 **Q: How do I get help?**
 - See [CONTRIBUTING.md](CONTRIBUTING.md) or open an issue.

 **Common Myths & Objections**

-- *"Updating dependencies will break my build."*
-  Most updates are safe, grouped, and automerged.
+- *"Updating dependencies will break my build."* Most updates are safe, grouped, and automerged.
 Renovate makes it easy to review and test changes before merging.
 Ignoring should only be temporary—address breaking changes promptly.
-- *"It's too much work."*
-  Renovate automates the heavy lifting, so you only need to review grouped PRs.
+- *"It's too much work."* Renovate automates the heavy lifting, so you only need to review grouped PRs.
 This is far less work than dealing with large, overdue upgrades or security incidents.
-- *"We don't have time."*
-  Regular small updates are much less disruptive than rare, major upgrades.
+- *"We don't have time."* Regular small updates are much less disruptive than rare, major upgrades.
 Proactive maintenance saves time and reduces risk in the long run.

 ## File Overview